jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 Python.

 ### Programming language
-I recommend implementing mathematical functions in C.  With contractions, evaluating long expressions can be fast and precise.
-For instance, `a * b + c` can compile to a fused multiply–add for supporting platforms.
+I suggest programming mathematical functions in C.  It is fast and precise to evaluate complicated expressions with floating-point contraction.
+On supported platforms, `a * b + c` can compile to a fused multiply--add.
-On the other hand, explicitly assign to an intermediate to force rounding.

 ```c
 // Nearest integer for a nonnegative argument